ayush1614/Keep/README.md

 This is a web based application where users can keep their ideas , notes , todos etc .
 Its all integrated in one single application .
 It works on the top of MERN stack functionality  .
 It is also integrated with Google Login/SignUp functionalities .
-It is under development including login/Signup functionlaity .
+It is under development including login/Signup functionlaity with other functionalities.

 ## Available Scripts